openwisp/openwisp-docs/user/vpn.rst

 **Default**: ``False``

-Default templates are automatically added to newly created devices of the organisation of the template.
-If no organisation is specified, the template is added to all the organisations.
+Default templates are automatically added to newly created devices of the organization of the template.
+If no organization is specified, the template is added to all devices of all the organizations.